ckrk/bidding_learning/README.md

 ## Citing

-If you use our algorithm in your work, please cite the accompanying [paper]:
+If you use our algorithm in your work, please cite the accompanying [paper](https://arxiv.org/abs/2104.12895):

 ```bibtex
 @misc{graf2021computational,